 Around 74% of the farts is carbon dioxide, hydrogen and nitrogen and is produced by our gut microbes.
 This means developing a healthy gut microbiome could help if you’re very gassy.

-What is a normal amount of farts per day and should they smell?
+What is a normal amount of farts per day?

 Most people pass wind around 15-25 times a day, and this is completely normal.
 Don’t worry if you feel you never let any out, you probably do in your sleep!